guidanoli/luav/README.md

      all  Lists all available versions of Lua cmds  Lists all available commands
-    comp  Prints completion options for a command get  Download a specific version of Lua help  Prints information about commands
+    comp  Prints completion options for a command doc  Read the documentation of a specific Lua Version get  Download a specific version of Lua help  Prints information about commands
     info  Lists information about all available versions of Lua